-What Counts as Micro-Content?
+What is Micro-Content?

 There are quite a number of things that can be considered micro-content and each one of them can be used in their own way to direct traffic to a site or to engage an audience on their own merit.
 Some of the more common pieces of micro-content that exist are:

 - Short Videos: Think of TikTok videos or short Instagram stories.
 These small snippets of video can do much more in five seconds than some articles can do in a half a page of content.
 Their short length and small file size make them easy to classify as micro-content.

 - Twitter Updates: Twitter only gives you one hundred and forty characters to get your message across.
 Termed “micro-blogging,” Twitter was one of the first sites that were dedicated to the hosting and production of micro-content.

 - Images and Infographics: This includes memes, GIFs, charts, and tables.
 Images are one of the most engaging media around and by combining it with social media and making it searchable through hashtags, you have a very viable format for micro-content.
 Small infographics allow you to educate users as well.

 - Content Hub Definitions: Google has been clear about results provided being based on intent.
 Many organizations have created hubs that quickly answer a query with a short and to the point definition or explanation.